databert/C4W4/codebook.md

 v)    Tidy data set 'tidy.data'
         The final output data of this data cleaning process are stored in 'tidy.data'.
-        It should be noted that only measurements for which both mean and standard deviation values were found in the raw data, are contained in this data set; simply from statistical point of view, mean values for measurement don't have any meaning without a standard deviation value.
+        It should be noted that only measurements for which both mean and standard deviation values were found in the raw data, are contained in this data set; simply from statistical point of view, mean values for measurements don't have any meaning without a standard deviation value.
         The list below provides a deailed account for the variable names and the row index in the 'tidy.data' set.

 The number corresponds to row index and the text to measurement type